CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

     </div>
     </details>

-10. Finally, assign an AppEngine instance to the configured environment.
+10. Finally, assign an CompuTec AppEngine instance to the configured environment.
 This step integrates the application engine with the SAP landscape, enabling the necessary application services and functionalities.

 Once the configuration is completed, you can log in to the [Launchpad](../../appengine-users-guide/launchpad.md).